awsdocs/amazon-connect-admin-guide/doc_source/connect-agents.md

 ## Agent Hierarchies<a name="agent-hierarchy"></a>

-Agents and teams can be organized into groupings based on their location and their skill sets\.
-Hierarchies can be configured with up to five levels and allow you to segment agents or teams\.
-You can create large groups, such as all agents who work on a specific continent, or smaller groups such as all agents working in a specific department\.
+You can organize agents and teams into groups based on their location and their skill sets\.
+For example, you might want to create large groups, such as all agents who work on a specific continent, or smaller groups such as all agents working in a specific department\.

+You can also configure hierarchies with up to five levels, and segment agents or teams\.
 The hierarchies are reflected in reports and historical metrics to allow for granulated reporting\.
+Here are a couple of things to note about using hierarchies:
-Removing agents from a level affects historical reporting until a new reporting cycle for that level has been completed\.
++ Removing agents from a level affects historical reporting\.

-Hierarchies do not determine agent permissions or security settings\.
++ Hierarchies do not determine agent permissions or security settings\.
 They define the organizational structure of agent groups for effective reporting\.

-Permissions can be set to restrict the visibility of data and ability to create hierarchies\.
+To manage who can create hierarchies and see the location and skill set data, create a security profile and then grant the appropriate permissions to users assigned to that profile\.
+For more information, see [Amazon Connect Security Profiles](connect-security-profiles.md)\.

 **To configure a new agent hierarchy**